 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Over the years, readers have continued to inquire about one important aspect of the miles and points hobby.
-It’s something called “product changing,” and it’s got a lot to do with free travel.
-If you misunderstand it, you’ll cheat yourself out of potentially thousands and thousands of dollars in hotel stays, business class flights, and plenty more.
+It’s something called “product changing,” and it’s got a lot to do with how you manage rewards credit cards.
+If you misunderstand it, you’ll cheat yourself out of potentially thousands and thousands of dollars in hotel stays, business-class flights and plenty more.

-Chase issues by far the most popular travel rewards credit cards.
+Chase credit cards are by far the most popular travel credit cards.
 A common question we receive is guidance as to whether one should upgrade the no-annual-fee Chase Freedom® to the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.
-This is an example of a “product change” — switching your current card to a similar card issued by the same bank.
+This is an example of a “product change” – switching your current card to a similar card issued by the same bank.